johmue/win-php-sdk-builder/README.md

 ## Notes

-Please note that it will also create two additonal extensions:
+Please note that it will also create additonal extensions:

 - php_excel.dll
 - php_lz4.dll